One of Many: Assessing User-level Effects of Moderation Interventions on r/The_Donald: Results

 For the three periods of interest (Pre-Q, Post-Q, and Post-R) there was a total of 372k submissions.
 Circa 220k submissions had an external link (i.e., pointing outside of Reddit), with 23k of links pointing to a news outlet contained in the MBFC repository.
 The vast majority of these links pointed to news outlets labeled as questionable sources (64\%) or as politically biased (32\%).
 The rest of the links (4\%) pointed to news outlets classified as either satire, conspiracy/pseudoscience, or pro-science.

-To investigate intervention effects on the factuality of the shared news, we associated each user to a factual reporting score from MBFC.
-For each user, the factuality score is computed as the median of the factuality scores of the news outlets that the user linked in its submissions.
+To investigate intervention effects on the factuality of the shared news, we associated each user to a news factual reporting score from MBFC.
+For each user, the factuality score is computed as the median of the factuality scores of the news outlets that the user linked in their submissions.
 Figure~\ref{fig:factual_reporting} shows, for each period, the relationship between user factuality scores and the number of shared links.
-This analysis allows evaluating whether users sharing more or less factual news are more or less vocal than others.
+This analysis allows evaluating whether users sharing more or less factual news are more or less prolific than others.
 In addition, it also allows assessing whether the moderation interventions on TD altered this relationship in some way.
 Throughout all three periods the most common user factuality score was \textit{low}, as shown in Figure~\ref{fig:factual_reporting} (orange-colored distributions).
 Users sharing \textit{low} factuality news accounted for 48\% of all users in Pre-Q, 51\% in Post-Q, and 71\% in Post-R, demonstrating a steady increase.
-The second most common factuality score was \textit{mixed}, which went from 46\% in Pre-Q, to 42\% in Post-Q, and 22\% in Post-R. The combination of the remaining scores accounted for $\le$ 7\% of users in all three periods.
-This analysis highlights that the sequence of interventions on TD pushed a significant fraction of users to share relatively less factual news (i.e., from \textit{mixed} to \textit{low} factuality).
-When considering the number of shared links per user, we observe that the most vocal users are those with a \textit{mixed} factuality score.
+The second most common factuality score was \textit{mixed}, which went from 46\% in Pre-Q, to 42\% in Post-Q, and 22\% in Post-R. The combination of the remaining scores accounted for \textless 7\% of users in all three periods.
+This analysis highlights that the sequence of interventions on TD resulted in a remarkable fraction of users sharing relatively less factual news, particularly because many users who had an average \textit{mixed} factuality passed to an average \textit{low} factuality, with a respective difference of –24 and +23 percent points.
+When considering the number of shared links per user, we observe that the most prolific users are those with a \textit{mixed} factuality score.
 This is reflected in Figure~\ref{fig:factual_reporting} by the spread and the outliers of the yellow-colored distributions.
 This phenomenon is mostly visible in Post-R, where the top-5 link sharers (representing 0.6\% of the 878 active users) all had \textit{mixed} factuality and published more than a thousand posts each, producing 28\% of all the links shared in that period.